Registration is now open for our December showcase

 • Several other small tweaks and bug fixes.

-Discount for viaLibri subscribers
+Discounts for viaLibri premium subscribers

-As before, there is a 20% discount on all registration fees for viaLibri Premium Services subscribers.
+There is a 20% discount on all registration fees for viaLibri Premium Services subscribers.
 If you are a subscriber and you are signed in to viaLibri with the correct account then this discount will be applied automatically when you register for the showcase.

 Register as an exhibitor